 The Keywords section is situated on your Marketing page under Advertising.
 When your manuscript goes into production and the publicist

 is allocated to your book, you will get a notification asking you to add some keywords/phrases to this box.
-In the meantime, feel free to add some initial ideas to the Market
+However, when completing your proposal, feel free to add some initial ideas to the Market

-circulate the information, through all the trade databases worldwide, Google, Amazon, Apple, across the internet.
+circulate the information through all the trade databases worldwide, Google, Amazon, Apple, and across the internet.
 But you know your book better than we do, and can help by providing some words to

 - A keyword/phrase that describes the content or theme of a book.
 It supplements the title, subtitle, author name and ISBN and helps readers find books on internet search engines such as Google,